-*Except for cases covered under the Harvard University Sexual and Gender-Based Harassment Policy
+*Except for cases covered under the Harvard University Sexual and Gender-Based Harassment Policy (see Section XII(D)).

 The Administrative Board is the Law School committee responsible for the administration of discipline.
 Cases requiring discipline typically involve cheating, false statements on financial aid applications, and similar departures from generally accepted standards of integrity.
 In such cases the Board may impose sanctions including reprimand and suspension.
 In the most severe cases, the Board may recommend to the faculty sanctions of expulsion or dismission, imposition of which requires the vote of two-thirds of the faculty.

 The Board does not consider itself to be an adversarial or prosecutorial body.
 Its disposition is to handle matters that come before it as favorably to students as possible consistent with the maintenance of the high academic and ethical standards of Harvard Law School.
 In many instances matters that come to the Board’s attention can be dealt with informally, without ever initiating disciplinary process.
-To this end, the Chairperson or Secretary or such other Board member as the Chairperson designates may investigate a matter for purposes of determining whether it should be treated as disciplinary.
+To this end, the Chairperson or Secretary or such other person as the Chairperson designates may investigate a matter for purposes of determining whether it should be treated as disciplinary.

 In those cases in which disciplinary proceedings are required, the Board will proceed in accordance with the following rules:

 - The Board shall initiate formal proceedings by a written charge which explains the nature of the disciplinary infraction.
 Such charge shall issue only if the Board believes it is reasonably likely that the charged infraction can be established by clear and convincing evidence.